Deim0s13/archived-my-demo-app/README.md

 ### Create a Build

+Before progressing to creating a build, refer to the backend and frontend README files and ensure those steps have been completed and are in place.

 1. **Create build:**

 Run the following command to create an optimised build of the React applicaiton: